 - Honey, to taste

-- Place the berry mixture into a sieve/ strainer above a bowl, and push of the pulp as much as you can through.
+- Place the berry mixture into a sieve/ strainer above a bowl, and push as much of the pulp through as you can.

 - Mix in 3-4 tablespoons of honey to your strawberries.